tanvir108115/huffmand_encoder_decoder/README.md

 # Instruction to run the program:
 1. Download the files named app.py and run.py and save them in the same folder.
-2. Copy the file location like showed in the GIF below:
+2. Copy the file location like showed in the GIF below: \n
 ![Instruction 1](https://github.com/tanvir108115/huffmand_encoder_decoder/blob/main/raw/1.gif "Logo Title Text 1")